ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 A Camcorder is a video camera and a video recorder in the same package.
 For us to even need a word to describe that, seperate from Video Camera, implies the existence of video cameras and video recorders as distinct devices, and that is surely the case.

-## What existed prior to Betamax ?
+## What existed prior to Betamax?

 Video tape has existed since the 50s in the commercial space.
-Until the advent of the [u-matic professional video tape format](https://en.wikipedia.org/wiki/U-matic), "Video Tape" was largely the same as "Audio Tape" was before the introduction of the audio cassette.
-That is to say, it was a spool of magnetic ribbon that would get threaded by hand through the recording and playback mechanisms of a video tape recorder.
+Until the advent of the [u-matic professional video tape format](https://en.wikipedia.org/wiki/U-matic), "Video Tape" was largely the same as "Audio Tape" in that it was a spool of magnetic ribbon that would get threaded by hand through the recording and playback mechanisms of a tape recorder.

 Early professional video tape was usually in the [Quadroplex format](https://en.wikipedia.org/wiki/Quadruplex_videotape), it was about 2" thick, and used a playback mechanism the size of a standard pickup truck bed.
 It was a decidedly professional format.